Press enter to see results or esc to cancel.

 Typhoid Fever is something you should take seriously.
 Even though symptoms can be mistaken for the common flu, Typhoid Fever can quickly turn life-threatening if complications occur and/or if treatment isn’t provided.
 That said, Typhoid Fever is a disease that’s both preventable and curable.

 Worried about getting Typhoid Fever whilst traveling to or living in Thailand?
-Aside from all the preventative measures, it’s also worth securing a private health insurance plan.
+Aside from all the preventative measures, it’s also worth securing an international health insurance plan.
 This will enable you to access the best healthcare if you suspect you’ve got Typhoid Fever or indeed any other illness.

 Finding, comparing, and securing the right health plan doesn’t necessarily have to be complicated.
 It’s highly recommended to get in touch with a reputable and experienced broker like Pacific Prime Thailand for all the help you can get.